-During 2017, College captains have led the student body along with the College prefects, house captains and Student Representative Council.
-Each ministry of leadership (the Arts, Community, House, Liturgy, Social Justice, Sport and Stewardship) has attempted to enrich their area of responsibility and make the College a better place.
+During 2018, School captains have led the student body along with the School prefects, house captains and Student Representative Council.
+Each ministry of leadership (the Arts, Community, House, Liturgy, Social Justice, Sport and Stewardship) has attempted to enrich their area of responsibility and make the School a better place.
+Student leaders across all age groups organised and contributed to some wonderful initiatives to display our School values.

-Student leaders across all age groups organised and contributed to some wonderful initiatives to display our College values.
-Mater Spirit day was a fantastic opportunity for all students to display their talents and have those talents recognised by their peers.
-Stewardship and community was the focus of the Feathertail Glider project when, partnered by Taronga Zoo, fifty Year 10 students mentored younger students from our Catholic feeder primary schools to develop a public awareness campaign for this local species.
+Mater Spirit Day was a fantastic opportunity for all students to display their talents and have those talents recognised by their peers.
+Stewardship and community was the focus of the 'Feathertail Glider' project partnered with Taronga Zoo.
+Fifty Year 10 students mentored younger students from our Catholic feeder primary schools to develop a STEM project for this local species.

 We are grateful to teachers and support staff for all they have done for us over our time at Mater Maria and in particular during our Year 12 year.
-We extend our best wishes to the next student leadership group; we hope that we have set a positive example for students to follow during their time at Mater Maria Catholic College.
+We extend our best wishes to the next student leadership group; we hope that we have set a positive example for students to follow during their time at Mater Maria.